 Food-on-demand (FOD) is experiencing a stratospheric rise, with investment firm Cowen forecasting a 79% surge in the U.S. home delivery market over the next five years.
-This is a game-changer for the QSR industry, creating opportunities and challenges.
+This is a game-changer for the QSR and fast casual industries, creating opportunities and challenges.

 I ordered Uber Eats for my Grandma to try, and not even a day later she’s taken control pic.twitter.com/ji66hKT9Lm

 — garrett fan account (@decentbirthday) March 25, 2018

 But, FOD comes with a distinct risk as well.
 Whether offered through GrubHub, DoorDash or Uber Eats, the one constant is that a third party delivers a restaurant’s brand experience during a very critical part of its journey to the consumer.